 Except as otherwise provided in this Agreement, any Party must pay interest on any amounts due and payable to the other Party under this Agreement, for the period beginning on the day following the day on which the payment is due (or the day otherwise stipulated herein as the day on which interest shall begin to accrue) and ending on (and including) the day when payment is made.
-The interest rate shall be three percent (3%) basis points above the rate at which curo interbank term deposits for period of one month are being offered by one prime bank to another within the EMU zone (for the purposes of this Agreement, such rate shall at least be zero (0)), published on the corresponding page of the Reuters screen at 11am CET on the date on which the interest under sentence 1 hereof begins to accrue (EURIBOR).
+The interest rate shall be three percent (3%) basis points above the rate at which euro interbank term deposits for period of one month are being offered by one prime bank to another within the EMU zone (for the purposes of this Agreement, such rate shall at least be zero (0)), published on the corresponding page of the Reuters screen at 11am CET on the date on which the interest under sentence 1 hereof begins to accrue (EURIBOR).
 The interest accrual shall be calculated on the basis of the days lapsed and a 360-day year.
-The right to claim default interest (Verzugszinsen) and more extensive default-related damages (Verzugszinsen) and more extensive default-related damages (Verzugszinsen) and more extensive default-related damages (Verzugszinsen) are such as the payable of the days lapsed and a 360-day year.
+The right to claim default interest (Verzugszinsen) and more extensive default-related damages (Verzugszchaden) shall remain unaffected.